 The previous year’s Program Chair for the same conference is a good resource; contact them for suggestions.

-Download the PC proposal template spreadsheet and enter the requested information for your proposed PC members and alternates.
+Download the PC proposal spreadsheet template and enter the requested information for your proposed PC members and alternates.
 Send the completed spreadsheet to the SIGPLAN Vice Chair (firstname.lastname@example.org) for comments and approval by the SIGPLAN Executive Committee.
 The approval process normally takes ten days to two weeks.

 At the same time, make plans for the Program Committee meeting, so that these can be communicated to potential PC members when you invite them: choose the location (if physical) and finalize the date(s).

 After SIGPLAN approval is confirmed, invite the people on the list to serve.
-Explain what is expected of them and any policy decisions, and give them the date for the PC meeting.
-If more people than expected decline and you run out of alternates, send the SIGPLAN Vice Chair another list of candidates for approval.
+Explain what is expected of them and any relevant policy decisions, and give them the date for the PC meeting.
+If more people than expected decline and you run out of alternates, send the SIGPLAN Vice Chair another set of candidates for approval.

 Develop a call for papers.
 Note that you can produce a preliminary call without listing the PC members.
 Make sure to put the call on the web site for the conference (established by the General Chair).
 The web page should refer prospective authors to SIGPLAN’s Republication Policy and to ACM’s Policy and Procedures on Plagiarism.
 Once the conference web page is in place, establish a link to the page from the SIGPLAN conference page by contacting the SIGPLAN Information Director.